EkaterinaSkolotneva/Theoretical-analysis-of-efficiency-in-PEC-cells-employing-different-anodic-reactions/README.md

 Do not hesitate to contact me for any question (ek.skolotneva@gmail.com)

 ### Disclaimer
 This project is licensed under the PolyForm Noncommercial License 1.0.0.
-Noncommercial use is permitted.
-Commercial use is not allowed.
+Noncommercial use is permitted, commercial use is not allowed.
 This software is provided free of charge and "as is", without warranties of any kind.

 ### Issue Reports